And93/e2eWeb/README.md

 In this repository is the code of the autotest of the main page onliner.by

 ## Stack
-JavaScript (TypeScript) - NodeJs - Selenium - Mocha - Webdriver.io;
+JavaScript (TypeScript) - NodeJs - Selenium - Mocha - Webdriver.io - Allure;

 ## Run test